Cutie Honey: Production

-In 1972, Nagai wrote that the idea to create a hero with seven transformations was pitched by a Toei producer.
+In 1972, Nagai wrote that the idea to create a hero with seven transformations was pitched by a Toei Animation producer.
 His inspiration for this character came from classic shows that featured protagonists who took seven different forms, including the Bannai Tarao mysteries and Warrior of Love Rainbowman (1972).
 His decision to make the protagonist a "female android" came from female characters from his previous works, Harenchi Gakuen and Abashiri Family, and from the character Maria from Metropolis.
 The series' working title was Honey Idol, as stated by Go Nagai the booklet of a DVD release.
-Nagai revealed in the afterword of a recent manga rerelease that Honey Kisaragi's name is a reference to the 1965 American TV series Honey West.
+Nagai revealed in the afterword of a later manga rerelease that Honey Kisaragi's name is a reference to the 1965 American TV series Honey West.

 Originally, Cutie Honey was meant to be a shōjo series like the later Cutie Honey Flash, and was planned to focus more on the relationship between Honey Tachibana (original name for Honey Kisaragi) and Shun Kazami (original name for Seiji Hayami) as well as lacking any nudity or excessive violence.
 A great deal of merchandising was initially planned, such as 'changing' dolls of Honey.
-The manga was slated to run in the monthly Ribon magazine, and the series was set to air Mondays at 7:00 pm on NET TV (now TV Asahi), a timeslot previously held by magical girl series, but the timeslot was given to Miracle Shōjo Limit-Chan instead and Cutie Honey was set to air Saturdays at 8:30 pm on the programming block Majū Kaijin Daihenshin!!! which previously aired Micord S and Devilman.
+The manga was slated to run in the monthly Ribon magazine, and the series was set to air Mondays at 7:00 pm on NET (now TV Asahi), a timeslot previously held by magical girl series, but the timeslot was given to Miracle Shōjo Limit-Chan instead and Cutie Honey was set to air Saturdays at 8:30 pm on the programming block Majū Kaijin Daihenshin!!! which previously aired Micord S and Devilman.
 Because of this, Cutie Honey retooled into a shōnen series, making it the first magical girl series for young boys.

 Although the series had done well in the ratings department, especially compared to its predecessor, Microid S, it was canceled after only 25 episodes, the primary reason being concerns over salacious content.
 The cancellation took producer Toshio Katsuta by surprise, as he was sure the series would last for three or four seasons.
 His confidence was why Paradise Academy was introduced so late into the series.
 Katsuta and Go Nagai both decided the series should end with Honey's final battle with Sister Jill, leaving Panther Zora at large.